 It is less costly and safer overall if you adhere to the law and have the required state minimum coverage.
 It will help keep you legal while also providing some protection in case of an accident.

 Now that you know the Florida state minimums for insurance, you may need to get an updated policy in order to stay legal.
 In fact, you’ll probably want more widespread protection at a lower cost.
 Freeway Insurance can provide you the best insurance rates available in the state.
-Give us a call at (800) 777-5620 or get a Florida car insurance quote online to stay legal, stay covered, and stay safe.
+Give us a call at (800) 777-5620, visit us at our Florida locations or get a Florida car insurance quote online to stay legal, stay covered, and stay safe.